 “Avoiding climate breakdown will require cathedral thinking.
 We must lay the foundation while we may not know exactly how to build the ceiling.” – Greta Thunberg

-Ecological restoration is a hugely important tool for addressing and reversing climate disruption caused by the poor management of resources.
+Ecological restoration is a hugely important tool for addressing and reversing the climate catastrophe.
 It offsets climate change by increasing carbon storage in soils and vegetation, and can influence the Earth's reflectivity, which can have significant regional effects.